-A dental implant is designed to permanently replace missing teeth.
-It is usually made out of titanium and is surgically placed into the jawbone where the tooth is missing.
-Unlike a dental bridge, an implant is permanent.
+A dental implant is designed to permanently replace missing teeth, and through dental technology and its versatility, has become one of the most popular forms of tooth replacement today.
+Dental implants are usually made out of titanium or zirconium and are surgically placed into the jawbone where any teeth are missing.
+Unlike dentures or a dental bridge, a dental implant is permanent.

-Crowns, Bridges and Dentures are not your only options when replacing missing teeth.
+Dental crowns, bridges and dentures are no longer your only options when replacing missing teeth.
 Dental implants look and feel very natural.
-Surgically placed below the gums over a series of appointments, implants fuse to the jawbone and serve as a base for individual replacement teeth, bridges or a denture.
+They function just like your natural teeth.
+Surgically placed below the gum line over a series of appointments, dental implants fuse to the jawbone and serve as a base for individual or multiple replacement teeth, bridges, or a denture.

-Implants offer stability because they fuse to your bone, through a process called osseointegration.
-Integration of the implants into your jaw helps your replacement teeth feel more natural and some people also find the secure fit more comfortable than substitutes.
-Candidates for dental implants must have healthy gums and adequate bone to support the implant.
+Dental implants offer stability because they fuse to your jawbone, through a process called osseointegration.
+Integration of the dental implants into your jaw helps your replacement teeth feel more natural and some people also find the secure fit more comfortable than removable substitutes.
+Candidates for dental implants must have healthy gums and adequate bone strength and structure in order to be able to support the dental implant.

 • Maintain healthy bone levels

 • Keep the look and feel of a real tooth where one is missing

 The gum tissue will be opened to expose the bone area where the dental implant will be placed.
 If there is insufficient bone structure, bone grafting may first be recommended.
 Once healthy bone material has been established, a special drill is used to prepare the bone to receive the dental implant.